pescap/EasyHPC/docs/source/deepxde.rst

 Solving a Time-independent PDE:
 -------------------------------
-This mathematical example is commonly known, but for the original solution in Python you can go to the `DeepXDE documentation <https://deepxde.readthedocs.io/en/latest/demos/pinn_forward/helmholtz.2d.dirichlet.html>`_.
+For the original solution you can go to the
+`DeepXDE documentation <https://deepxde.readthedocs.io/en/latest/demos/pinn_forward/helmholtz.2d.dirichlet.html>`_.

 Given a wavenumber: :math:`k_{0}=2\pi n` with :math:`n=2`.